Farmers Deposit Bank (Montpelier, IN)

 Article Text

-BULLETIN MONTPELIER, Ind., Feb. panic that sweeping Wells in which five banks county have been closed in two days, spread today to Blackford county and caused the closing here of the Farmers Deposit bank, $610,000 institution.
-Montpelier about 20 miles south of Bluffton.
-Officers of the closed bank said the decision to suspend was reached after run on the bank.
-The First National Bank of this city, the only other banking institution here, immediately posted notice on its doors advising that days notice will be required for the withdrawal savings deposits and 30 days notice on certificates deposits.
+ANOTHER BANK CLOSES MONTPELIER, Ind., The Wells county which five banks have been spread day to Blackford caused here of the Farmers Deposit bank, $610,000 institution.
+Montpelier 20 miles south of Bluffton.
+Officers of the closed bank said the decision to suspend reached after run on the bank.
+The First National bank of this city, the only other banking institution here, immediately posted notice its doors advising that 60 days notice will be required for the withdrawal of deposits and days notice on certificates seems to lost his of Thomas Barr, state missioner, who has hurried to Bluffton in arriving there looking over the the situation. banks have been without justification."

 Click image to open full size in new tab